 Another consideration is whether your transition fund should be kept separate or just be part of your big emergency fund.
 Again, that’s a preference.
 I will say that I merged our two funds a couple of years ago, and it has thrown off my mental accounting ever since.
-And, in talking to those who have transitioned already, many found that the regular life emergencies (see above: car repairs, ill pets, family funerals, etc.) felt like they had more regular life emergencies during transition.
+And, in talking to those who have transitioned already, many found that the regular life emergencies (see above: car repairs, ill pets, family funerals, etc.) seemed to increase during transition, or maybe the impact just felt larger during transition.
 For me, at least, seeing those things come out of different pots of money will be less stressful.

 Obviously, a transition fund is a very personal thing.
 (Heck, that’s why we call it personal finance.)
 But whether you need $500 or $50,000, I encourage you to think ahead and start working a plan.
 You will be glad that you did in the long run.